erandi-estrada/MDEF-Portfolio/docs/studio/studio.md

 ## Action 1: The Prohibited Rest

+<h3>Hypothesis</h3>
+<p>If beauty operates through the denial of rest, then placing my body in spaces designed to repel it will reveal how comfort and exclusion are distributed.</p>
+<h3>Prototype</h3>
+<p>I attempted to rest for 10 minutes on surfaces modified with spikes designed to prevent people from sitting.
+I documented the action through time-lapse videos and notes written immediately afterward.</p>

 <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 2rem; margin: 2rem 0; align-items: start;">

 <!-- Imagen a la izquierda -->